Wolox/tech-guides/frontend/docs/kickoff/README.md

     git remote add origin git@github.com:Wolox/example-project.git
   ```

-**Remember to use the `angular` branch of the frontend bootstrap if it's an angular project**
+**Remember to use the `angular` branch of the Front-End bootstrap if it's an angular project**

 Then you need to run the script that changes all the names of the base project to the one you really want.
 Run:
-Remember to follow the steps detailed in the frontend bootstrap readme to install node if you still do not have it.
+Remember to follow the steps detailed in the Front-End bootstrap README to install node if you still do not have it.

   ```bash
     node script/bootstrap